d-herz/react-van-life/README.md

 VanLife is a conceptual peer-to-peer van sharing marketplace that is a bit like AirBnB on wheels.
 Renters can easily search for their preferred van type with the dynamic list filtering options.
 The app is complete with a separate Host dashboard for van owners to manage their rentals while keeping track of reviews and income generated.
 </p>
 <p align="left">
-Built entirely with React, ReactDom, React Router, React Icons, Firebase, CSS, and Vite.js
+Built with a mobile-first approach using with React, ReactDom, React Router, React Icons, Firebase, CSS, and Vite.js
 </p>